 October 2024 Price Group X

-Textile Protective clothing Sectional Committee, TXD 32
+Textile Protective Clothing Sectional Committee, TXD 32

 FOREWORD

-This Indian Standard was adopted by the Bureau of Indian Standards, after the draft finalized by the Textiles Protective Clothing Sectional Committee had been approved by the Textile Division Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Textiles Protective Clothing Sectional Committee had been approved by the Textile Division Council.

 Oxygen index results obtained using the method prescribed in this standard can provide a sensitive measure of the burning characteristics of a textile material intended for clothings under certain con- trolled laboratory conditions, and hence may be useful for quality control purposes.
 The results obtained are dependent upon the shape, orientation and isolation of the test specimen and conditions of ignition.
 For particular materials or applications, it may be necessary or appropriate to specify different test conditions.
 Such requirements should be referred to in other standards.

-This standard was originally published in 1992.
+This standard was first published in 1992.
 It has been revised to incorporate following changes:

-References of Indian standards have been updated.
+References of Indian Standards have been updated; and

 Amendment has been incorporated.